 3. Tea Tree Oil

-Tea tree oil (like lemon) is an inexpensive oil.
+Tea tree oil is an inexpensive oil.
 While a beneficial addition to your allergy prevention and treatment shelf, there are more restrictions with this essential oil.
 Tea tree oil should never be ingested; it is a topical remedy only.
 You should also avoid using tea tree oil along with lavender oil on boys who have not yet reached puberty.
 This may cause abnormal hormone effects.

 Because this is a topical use oil, most benefits are in relation to skin irritations.
 Tea tree oil reduces the redness and the circumference of an allergic reaction.
 Adding the oil to hair conditioner will not only kill and repel lice and their eggs, but it will also kill mites found on eyelashes and in beards that can cause allergic irritations and rashes.
 It is also suggested that adding tea tree oil to body wash can soothe irritations from bed bugs.